Institut d'Astrophysique de Paris - Recruitment

 Furthermore, in order to support the evolution of its scientific priorities, the laboratory draws the attention of candidates to the following areas of research (listed in unranked order):

-• High energy astrophysics and gravitational waves: after the spectacular detections started in 2015 of gravitational waves produced by the coalescence of two black holes or neutron stars, and with the perspective of the launch of the SVOM satellite for the search for gamma-ray bursts, the IAP wishes to strengthen its impact by the arrival of a researcher with expertise and interest in the theory and/or the observations of high-energy astrophysical phenomena: gamma-ray bursts, coalescence of compact objects, production associated gravitational waves, study of electromagnetic counterparts including the use of such events as a cosmological probe.
+• High-energy astrophysical sources and gravitational waves: following the spectacular detections of gravitational waves produced by the coalescence of two black holes or neutron stars since 2015, the launch in June 2024 of the SVOM satellite for gamma-ray burst research, and the upcoming launch of the LISA satellite constellation for detecting gravitational waves from ultra-violent phenomena, IAP wishes to strengthen itself by welcoming a researcher with expertise and interest in observations or theory of high and very high energy astrophysical phenomena: gamma-ray bursts, compact object coalescences, associated gravitational wave production, study of electromagnetic counterparts including the use of such events as cosmological probes.

-• Big data analysis and high performance computing: Whatever the scientific field, the development and use of statistical methods and sophisticated calculations for data simulation and analysis are a major focus of development.
-The IAP seeks to strengthen its expertise in high performance computing (massively parallel computing, general purpose GPU computing, etc.) and analysis of complex and/or massive datasets (Bayesian inference, deep learning, etc.) in contact with specialists in applied mathematics.
+• Big data analysis and high-performance computing: regardless of the scientific domain, the development and use of statistical methods and sophisticated calculations for simulation and data analysis are a major development axis.
+IAP seeks to strengthen expertise in high-performance computing (massively parallel computing, generic GPU computing, etc.), and in complex and/or massive data analysis (Bayesian inference, deep learning, etc.) in contact with specialists in applied mathematics.

-• Scientific exploitation of the Euclid satellite: whether for its core program or for its so-called "Legacy" program, the Euclid satellite will provide data of unprecedented richness and quality.
-This data will bring a multitude of information not only on the properties of the large-scale structure of the Universe, but also on the evolution of galaxies, offering multiple possibilities for the development of new and original ideas for all of these areas of research.
-These scientific developments are likely to take place within the Euclid observational service task.
+• Scientific exploitation of the Euclid satellite: whether for its core program or its so-called "Legacy" program, the Euclid satellite launched in 2023 brings data of unprecedented richness and quality.
+They provide a multitude of information not only on the properties of the large-scale structure of the Universe, but also on galaxy evolution, offering multiple possibilities for developing new and original ideas for all these themes.
+These scientific developments are likely to be carried out within the Euclid observational service.

 To find out more: